MiggyAbela/FootballMatchReviews/README.md

 - pip install vaderSentiment
 - pip install scikit-learn

-Once you have installed these libraries, you can import them into you Python program:
+Once you have installed these libraries, you can import them into you Python program.

 Youtube Demo Link: